 These days everyone is gaga over wireless technology.
 We want and expect our new electronic devices to free us from the tyranny of the power cord.
-And from a convenience standpoint, this is totally understandable.
-But there are some circumstances in which the wireless choice may not, in fact, be the best one.
-And headphones for drummers is one of them.
+And from a convenience standpoint, this is understandable.
+But there are some circumstances in which the wireless choice may not be the best one.
+And headphones for drummers are one of them.

 Now we’re not saying that all wireless headphones are a waste of time for drummers.
 But consider these 3 important things:

 - Your wireless headphones need to be battery-powered.
 So what happens if you’re in the middle of a song in front of a packed house and your battery dies?